Strangle (options)

-In finance, a strangle is a options strategy involving the purchase or sale of two options, allowing the holder to profit based on how much the price of the underlying security moves, with a neutral exposure to the direction of price movement.
+In finance, a strangle is an options strategy involving the purchase or sale of two options, allowing the holder to profit based on how much the price of the underlying security moves, with a neutral exposure to the direction of price movement.
 A strangle consists of one call and one put with the same expiry and underlying but different strike prices.
 Typically the call has a higher strike price than the put.
 If the put has a higher strike price instead, the position is sometimes called a guts.

 If the options are purchased, the position is known as a long strangle, while if the options are sold, it is known as a short strangle.
 A strangle is similar to a straddle position; the difference is that in a straddle, the two options have the same strike price.
-Given the same underlying security, strangle positions can be constructed with lower cost and lower probability of profit than straddles.
+Given the same underlying security, strangle positions can be constructed with a lower cost but lower probability of profit than straddles.